Campaign of the Month: October 2017

 Who’s the GM and what players is the game looking for?

 Hi there!
 My name’s Calder (pronounced “Call-der”), thanks for your interest in the game.
 I’ve been playing RPGs on and off since 2008 and GMing Blood & Bourbon since 2015.
-We’ve got four currently active players and are would be happy to play with another one or two.
+We’ve got two currently active players and are would be happy to play with another two.
 Newbies and veterans are equally welcome: several of our players were brand new to the World of Darkness when they first joined.

-The playstyle has been described by one of the players as, “An open sandbox in a city with NPCs actively advancing their own plots.
+The game’s playstyle has been described by one of the players as, “An open sandbox in a city with NPCs actively advancing their own plots.
 Players are characters in the city advancing their own plots, typically also getting involved in NPC ones willingly and unwillingly as is the nature of the setting.
 Game is heavily intrigue, politics, and social focused, with a rules system that’s pretty simple.
 Heavily rewards accomplishing goals and accepting setbacks, as well as playing to your character instead of simply most optimal move.
 Player interests and goals can be as simple and low level as carving out a comfortable life in an uncomfortable existence, or as complex as trying to maneuver with the highest levels of politics in the setting.”

-Fair Warning: Graphic violence, racism, misogyny, homo/transphobia, child abuse, incest, domestic violence, sexual assault, and a variety of other 18+ topics are all fair game in this game.
-I endeavor to treat them with tastefulness rather than include for shock value.
+Graphic violence, racism, misogyny, homo/transphobia, child abuse, incest, domestic violence, sexual assault, and a variety of other 18+ topics are all fair game in this game.
+I endeavor to treat them with tastefulness rather than include for laughs or shock value.
 If there are topics you’d prefer not to feature in your PC’s story, I’ll refrain from deliberately steering your PC towards them, but I cannot promise they will be absent.
 If there are some topics you want to avoid completely, B&B might not be the game for you.

 Do I need to get up to speed on anything before playing?